awslabs/mgn-drs-linux-system-details-tool/README.md

     - User and group information for 'aws-replication'
     - The presence and permissions of 'su' and 'sudo'

+11. Endpoint Connectivity:
+    - Checks connectivity to service-specific endpoints (MGN or DRS)
+    - Tests all required S3 bucket endpoints
+    - Tests connection using OpenSSL or curl

 ## Usage

 To gather system details, create and run a shell script on your source server by following these steps: